 What is ischiofemoral space?

 The ischiofemoral space sits between the upper part of the femur (lesser trochanter) and the lower part of the pelvic bone (ischium).
-Sitting between these two bones in this space is the quadratus femoris muscle.
-This muscle, along with the other muscles in the buttock, rotates the hip outwards).
+The quadratus femoris muscle sits between these two bones in this space.
+Along with the other muscles in the buttock, this muscle rotates the hip outwards.
 Unfortunately, this space is too narrow for some people, causing pinching and leading to muscle swelling and pain.

 Ischiofemoral impingement symptoms

 Generally, people with ischiofemoral impingement develop buttock pain.
-Often, pain can move to the hip, groin, or back of the thigh.
-Pain is often worse with sitting.
-Sometimes, people feel a snapping of the hip when taking a large stride or rotating the hip into external rotation.
+The pain can often move to the hip, groin, or back of the thigh.
+It is usually worse with sitting.
+Sometimes, people feel a hip snapping when taking a significant stride or rotating the hip into external rotation.

-Sometimes, people have more than one condition, such as piriformis syndrome or high hamstring tendonitis.
+Sometimes, people have multiple conditions, such as piriformis syndrome or high hamstring tendonitis.

-When doctors examine you, we look for signs of pinching at the back of the hip.
-Often, pressing on the quadratus femoris muscle is sore.
-Usually, moving and rotating the hip (flexion and internal rotation) makes the buttock sorer.
+When doctors examine you, they look for signs of pinching at the back of the hip.
+Often, pressing on the quadratus femoris muscle makes it sore.
+Moving and rotating the hip (flexion and internal rotation) usually makes the buttock sore.

 Ischiofemoral impingement test

 We use a simple test with the person lying on their tummy with the hip stretched, and the hip is rotated inwards and outwards.
 A positive test means the person feels pain in the buttock.
-However, this test is also positive for other causes such as piriformis syndrome.
+However, this test also has positive results for other causes, such as piriformis syndrome.

 Generally, we use imaging to confirm the diagnosis and rule out other causes.
 Usually, an MRI scan of the buttock is our first choice for investigation.
 In ischiofemoral impingement, we see swelling in the quadratus femoris muscle.
-On MRI scan, swelling is seen as brighter than the surrounding tissue.
+On an MRI scan, the swelling is brighter than the surrounding tissue.
 Often, the space between the pelvis and the femur narrows.
-Sometimes, in more severe cases, there is a shrinking of the muscle.
+Sometimes, in more severe cases, the muscle shrinks.

 Ischiofemoral impingement treatment